FaheezAdekunle/DeFi-Stablecoin-f25/README.md

 * What are Stablecoins?
 A Stablecoin is a non-volatile crypto asset, it's a crypto asset whose buying power fluctuates very little relative to the rest of the market.

-* Why we care
+* Why we care-
 Stablecoins can be used as:
-- Storage of value
+1. Storage of value
-- Unit of account
+2. Unit of account
-- Medium of exchange
+3. Medium of exchange

 * Categories
 - Fiat-Backed [Government backed] examples- USDC, USDT